Teradata/stacki-wiki/Backend-Installation.md

 ## Requirements

-A Frontend has the following hardware requirements.
+A Backend has the following hardware requirements.

 **Resource** | Minimum | Recommended
 --- | --- | ---